skip to main |

 A few images need work but it looks nice overall, just a few pixelated artifacts here and there.
 Next comes proofreading, that is after my finals Monday and Tuesday.

 Oh, I forgot to add something to the last post on simulating drag.
 Drag on objects that are directly behind other objects is really complicated.
 It could be like a flock of geese where the lead object experiences more drag.
 Alternatively it could be like a plane getting caught in the turbulent downwash of another plane flying directly ahead of it.
-Drag seems potentially
+Drag seems potentially like a big mathematical burden, even for a fast computer.

 One thing the book only touches on briefly is how drag, a.k.a. air friction, is simulated in Armadillo Run.
 I have been thinking about this and realizing how complex drag is to simulate.

-dense object moving at low speeds, like a rolled up armadillo for instance, drag is proportional to velocity.
+If your dealing with a dense object moving at low speeds, like a rolled up armadillo for instance, drag is proportional to velocity.
 Armadillo Run uses this approach for its drag calculation each time slice, and it works just fine.

 Unfortunately having drag proportional to velocity becomes increasingly inaccurate as an object approaches terminal velocity.
 Near terminal velocity drag (typically) increases proportional to the object's speed squared.
 On the other hand a sphere's streamline quality makes it a bit different than something like a box moving through the air.
 I once read the drag measured on a golf ball ended up being roughly proportional to the ball's velocity to the power of 1.3.
 Golf balls have evolved to minimize drag, though I suspect the spherical shape plays a major role.